nodejs/node/doc/guides/writing-tests.md

 One can refer [test directory structure](https://github.com/nodejs/node/tree/master/test) to decide where to put your test cases.
-If you want to find any current test that exists then go to the defined [test directory structure](https://github.com/nodejs/node/tree/master/test) and search for similar APIs and see if there is similar file available
+If you want to find any current test that exists then go to the defined [test directory structure](https://github.com/nodejs/node/tree/master/test) and search for similar APIs and see if there is similar file available.

 ## Test structure